 - Individual plants form dense tufts which can be almost rosette like in form.

-- Sheep's fescue is a stress tolerant, slow growing grass.
+- Stress tolerant, slow growing grass.

 - It is widely distributed in Ireland on poor, shallow, usually well-drained soils.